vladbragoi/ros_homework_1/README.md

 src/ros_homework_1/launch/launch.sh
 ```

+### How does it works ###
+You can see that three nodes start together.
+Publisher sends on "message" topic a message wich contains different values per second.
+I use a message descriptor to send informations from publisher to selector (Message.msg wich contains a string field, an unsigned integer field and another string one).
+Selector node receives informations from the publisher, takes an user input and then selects values to be send to the visualizer node in a simple string message.
+This one just visualize the message to the screen using the ROS_INFO macro.

 ### Execution graphs ###
 Publisher, selector and visualizer nodes communicate with each other using topics as you see in the picture: <br/>